panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 ![Console in Node cuts the deep object](./images/console-node-full.png)

-Hopefully, the 5 tips presented above will make your logging experience in JavaScript more productive. *What loggin tips do you know?
+Hopefully, these 5 tips will make your logging experience in JavaScript more productive.

+*What logging tips do you use?
 Please write a comment below!*